-Established in November 2020, we bring together world-leading capability in lab-based X-ray Computed Tomography (XCT) from the universities of Manchester, Southampton, Warwick, University College London and Diamond Light Source.
-The NXCT is a £10m investment from the Engineering and Physical Sciences Research Council (EPSRC) in capital and recurrent funding to support research in the UK.
+Established in November 2020, the NXCT is a £10m investment from the Engineering and Physical Sciences Research Council (EPSRC) in capital and recurrent funding to support research in the UK.
+We bring together world-leading capability in lab-based X-ray Computed Tomography (XCT) from the universities of Manchester, Southampton, Warwick, University College London and Diamond Light Source.

 The NXCT Hub in Manchester is hosted by the Henry Royce Institute for advanced materials.
-In 2021, Royce will open a dedicated space on the second floor of its new hub building to host a Data Visualisation and Analysis Support Centre to support new users.
+The facility includes a dedicated space on the second floor of the Royce Hub building to host a Data Visualisation and Analysis Support Centre for new and experiences users alike.

 - access to state-of-the-art X-ray instruments

 - technical support for new and existing users

 - the infrastructure and resources to analyse 3D and 4D data.